How To Get Fluffy Hair – Men

 If it starts to look a little off, consider spraying a little bit of dry shampoo on your roots and tousling your hair with your fingers.
 Voila – you have fluffy hair again!

-We love this dry shampoo by Redken – it cleanses your scalp, adds a little bit of touchable volume, and smells very sexy.
+We love this dry shampoo by Redken – it cleanses your scalp, adds a touch of volume, and smells very sexy.
 Perfect for second-day fluffy hair.

 Although you probably can’t get away with doing this two days in a row, it will save you a lot of time and keep your fluffy style going for a whole extra day.